 - The Bluefield College institutional "Score Recipient" number for the Praxis series is R5063.
-This number must be provided in order for scores to be sent to the College.
-The student should use the same candidate ID number when registering for subsequent Praxis test sessions. - The student MUST provide a copy of the VCLA scores to Bluefield College School of Education.
+This number must be provided in order for scores to be reported to the College.
+The student should use the same candidate ID number when registering for subsequent Praxis test sessions. - The student MUST provide a copy of all test scores to Bluefield College School of Education.